hpcleuven/VscDocumentation/source/access/linux_client.rst

 The SSH configuration file ``.ssh/config`` can be used to :ref:`define connection properties<SSH config>` for nodes you often use.
-It is a consierable time saver when working terminal-based.
+It is a considerable time saver when working terminal-based.

 If you need to log in to a node protected by a firewall through another login node, you need to :ref:`sett up an SSH proxy <proxy>` to log in to